-Content: Datasets conforming to this Specification will contain Catalogues of all relevant nautical products information for the area of coverage such as paper chart, ENC, Nautical Publication, S-100 based nautical products and e- Navigation service.
+Content: Datasets conforming to this Specification will contain Catalogues of some of relevant nautical products information for the area of coverage such as paper chart, ENC, Nautical Publication, S-100 based nautical products and e- Navigation service.

 Spatial Extent:

 Description: Global coverage of maritime areas.